feixuxi/Ventilator/open_source.md

-# RespiraWorks Open Source
+# RespiraWorks Open Source Philosophy

-RespraWorks is an Apache 2-licensed open-source project (both hardware and software), developed in the open.
+RespraWorks is an [Apache 2-licensed](https://opensource.org/licenses/Apache-2.0) open-source project (both hardware and software), developed in the open.

 A number of open-source veterans work on the project, and we take openness seriously, both in our software license and in the way we work as a project.